rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ![screenshot](img/drawio-1.png)

-As you can see, there are a lot of sample files to get you started.
+As you can see, there are a lot of built in templates.
+You select one of the built-in templates or select `Blank Diagram` to start from scratch.

 [The Drawio Project homepage](https://www.drawio.com/)